And you have the answer-eCommerce apps racing ahead of the physical stores.

 Do you know the adverse effect of lacking out or not having a presence on any of these channels?
 Here are the results:

-Exhibit showing what customers do if they find their favorite retailer with their local store closed down
+Exhibit showing what customers do if they find their favourite retailer with their local store closed down

 Source: PwC Global Total Retail Survey